- Metals (overview)

 - Thick- and thin-wall sections

-When the near-net shape capabilities of One-Shot Casting are combined with Armstrong Mold's secondary operations, you will have a part that rivals those from a production order.
+When the near-net shape capabilities of One-Shot Casting are combined with Armstrong RM's secondary operations, you will have a part that rivals those from a production order.
 Castings made by this fast-track process will perform much like a production part because of its great metallurgical properties.
 As shown in the material specs, One-Shot Casting delivers properties that simulate those of production die casting.

 For detailed specifications, view a technical data sheet for One-Shot Casting.